Shirlett/All-R-Hall-Shirlett/HW07/README.md

 # Purpose

 The overall purpose of this assignment was to explore non-Gapminder data that is related to Internet usage across the globe.
 It is a compilation of datasets found on the UN website which combines internet usage per 100 inhabitants in a country, along with data related to other factors that may or may not affect the levels of internet penetration.
+The data covers the period from 2008 to 2015.

 # Main Sections